Loading...

 Students Studying at Work Table

 Studying abroad is a valuable opportunity to study at a top-ranked global business school and immerse yourself in a new culture.
-However, applying to study abroad can also be a stressful process with numerous steps.
+That said, applying to study abroad can also be a stressful process with numerous steps.
 That’s why we’ve created this simple guide on how to study in France.

-More than 430,000 international students attend universities in France, making it one of the top ten most popular destinations for international students globally.
-When you study in France, you could learn a new language, explore world-famous cultural sights, and immerse yourself in the country’s celebrated gastronomy.
+France is one of the top 10 most popular destinations for international students globally, and in 2024-2025 more than 443,000 international students were in higher education there.
+When you study in France, you could learn a new language, explore world-famous cultural sights, and delight in the country’s celebrated gastronomy.

 If you’re wondering how to study abroad in France, this guide will cover everything you need to know: